lindleyw/autonav/readme.txt

 set in the administration screen; $pic is an array created for each page, post, or the like.

-* $attr = apply_filters('autonav_pre_select', $attr); -- This permits
-  you to modify the array which AutoNav uses to determine which pages or posts to display.
-Elements here are nearly same as values in the Options screen.

 * $pic_info = apply_filters('autonav_select', $pic_info, $attr); -- Is
   called whenever display= has a value which is not handled by any of the built-ins, so you can add your own display= values.
 Return